 Alternatively, the truss-tubes can be black satin anodised.
 This finish is attractive and very durable.
-The approximate cost is £125.
-Other colours than black are also available.
+The approximate cost is £150.
+(The anodisers have a minimum charge which makes it expensive for small orders) Other colours than black are also available.
 Please enquire when ordering if you are interested in this finish.

 Telescopes up to 14 or 16-inches aperture are moveable by one person (I have moved and set-up a 24-inch telescope by myself, but with some difficulty!) and if separated into its main components, larger sizes.
 However, moving larger telescopes can be made much easier by the addition of removable "wheelbarrow handles" that are attached to each side of the assembled telescope and allow the telescope to be wheeled to its observing position.
 These are available as an option for all sizes of telescope.
 Price: For up to 16-inch +£80.
 18 to 24-inch +£100.